Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 ⚠️ **Important**:

 - Only one invoice can be generated per sales order.
 Once generated, no additional invoices can be created for that order.
+- After an invoice has been generated for the order, you can no longer unconfirm the sales order.
+To proceed, first unconfirm the sales invoice.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/07_generate_invoice.png" width="350" height="300">